CS4224-Distributed-Databases/cass/README.md

 **Generating statistics after an experiment**

 *Generate the Database state*
 1. run `java -Xms4g -Xmx4g -cp target/*:target/dependency/*:.
-EndStateRunner directoryName`
+EndStateRunner directoryName serverOneIPAddr serverTwoIPAddr serverThreeIPAddr serverFourIPAddr serverFiveIPAddr`
-, replacing directoryName with directory containing log files (remember to include / at the end)
+, replacing directoryName with directory containing log files (remember to include / at the end). serverIPOne, serverIPTwo...etc simply denotes the IPAddresses of the servers you intend to run cassandra on.
+Note that we assume that you want to use the default ports for cockroachdb.
+Hence it is important to make sure that the ports are free on the servers you want to use.
 2. Open `end_state.csv` file in the directory containing the logs
 3. Manually copy the results into a row of the main `db-state.csv` which records all db end state for all experiments.
 Set the first column to be this experiment number.